TerrificTable/TokenLoger-Gen/README.md

 # TokenLoger-Gen
 This will generate an obfuscated python token loger.

-just put your webhook inside the config.json file
+just put your webhook inside the config.json file, it iwll generate obfuscated and encoded python code in the output folder, like in the exmaple file

 # Legality
 Educational purpose only.